 Orkney on a Budget: How to Spend Wisely in 2026

 Orkney is generally more cost-efficient than most places once you are here, provided you look at the landscape through a local lens.
-Spending wisely in 2026 is about understanding the logistical shifts in the islands: from the new ferry fare structures to the reality of the "commission trap" on booking platforms.
+Spending wisely in 2026 is about understanding the logistical shifts in the islands: from the ferry fare structures to the reality of the "commission trap" on booking platforms, right down to the cruise excursion packages that promise the world but often deliver a rushed view of a crowded car park.

 Timing the Crossing: Ferry Costs and Seasonal Realities